akosiorek/akosiorek.github.io/_notes/2022-06-20-masking_repr_learning_vision.markdown

 BERT is a large transformer trained to fill in missing words in natural language sentences based on the available words.
 Why is this useful?
 Because words represent concrete objects or abstract entities, their properties, and relations between them.
-To predict which word makes sense in the presence of other words, is to analyze what objects and with what properties are represented in that sentence, and what are the relations between them.
+To predict which word makes sense in the presence of other words, is to analyze what objects and with what properties are represented in that sentence, and what the relations between them are.
 A model that learns to do that learns many truths about the world.